TinhAnhGitHub/Shot_Detection/README.md

    - Quang Hao: [AIC_VideoB3v3](https://www.kaggle.com/datasets/nguynlngnamanh/aic-videob3-2)

+## 2. Heads to the dataset, and create a notebook there
 #### 2.1.
 Create Kaggle account
 1. Create account Kaggle with your gmail account
 2. Then go to setting -> go to `phone verify`, and add your phone number